 Books for the Dark Times

-In September this year, I had the wonderful experience of travelling to Sydney to present a keynote speech (in person!) to the Australian Publishing Association.
+I recently presented a keynote speech for the Australian Publishing Association.
 Authors, booksellers and publishers, all in the same room.
 It was a really special event.
 I spoke about two VERY diverse subjects – Books In Crisis and Reading for Joy.

 This blog is a focus on the former – of which we’re all very acquainted with after the past few years and if you have been following my Children’s Book Daily blog and website for a while now, you may know that my family and I are intimately acquainted with grief.

 Despite having close family and a village of people who kept my girls and I afloat, ‘the dark’ is still a journey that is mostly faced alone; no other person can ever comprehend the incredible minutiae of emotions that overwhelms your soul when you lose someone you love.

 Along with therapy and surrounding ourselves with our village, books dealing with grief and emotions have been very important to my family, and I believe books of this nature are important for all young people.